This gallery contains 1 photo.

 The COVID pandemic, work remote, and the latest “I quit craze” has employers sharpening their counter offer perks to hold on to top talent.
 What once used to be taboo in accepting a counter offer is now the new norm as is going back to your old job now known as “a returned employee.”

-Add to this as the baby boom generation begins to retire and shrink.
+In addition, add to this as the baby boom generation begins to retire and shrink.
 The impending crisis of the Boomers departure from the workforce will create an increase in the counter-offer scenario as employers look to be more aggressive in their effort to retain key personnel.
-2022 current statistics now show there are more Millennials in the workforce than the Boomer crowd.
+Current 2022 labor statistics now show there are more Millennials in the workforce than the Boomer crowd.
 Throw in current labor stats show there are three million fewer job seekers.
 Let’s not forget the latest craze of exodus en masse by simply quitting.
 Even Antonio Brown quit with no notice.

 As the first wave of those born in 1946 begins to exit the work force in the greatest exodus ever, Human Resource managers are embarking on a mad dash to hire up.
 Employers’ current and future agenda will be to shore up work environments and increase stability and employee retention.
 Regardless of their efforts, candidates will continue to seek out and switch jobs more than ever.
 The current shortage of eager applicants won’t last forever.
 The counter-offer, therefore, is an increasingly accepted practice as employee retention becomes even more critical during the current candidate shortage.